vpp-dev/vpp-release-notes/README.md

 @page release_notes_2202 Release notes for VPP 22.02

-More than 29 commits since the previous release, including 11 fixes.
+More than 36 commits since the previous release, including 15 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.02 release, generated as on Wed Sep 29 02:01:16 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 22.02 release, generated as on Thu Sep 30 02:11:30 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER